Have you ever heard the saying people buy from people they like?

 Well, the truth is people buy from people they trust.
 And whether you’re selling a product or an idea, a concept, a solution—trust is essential to any relationship.

-How To Establish Trust and Credibility
+How To Establish Credibility In A Speech

 Hey everyone, I’m Fia Fasbinder.
 Welcome to Moxie Talk where we help you find your voice, share your message, and lead with confidence.